-Northern Michigan Events: Every summer, Chef Mario Batali returns to Northern Michigan to summer at his home in Leelanau.
-The primarily New York-based Batali has built himself an empire, laying claim to twenty restaurants, nine cookbooks, multiple Food Network programs and highly revered James Beard awards; but when in Northern Michigan, this larger-than-life celebrity chef revels in the simple joys of life Up North.
+Every summer, Chef Mario Batali returns to Northern Michigan to summer at his home in Leelanau.
+The primarily New York-based Batali has built himself an empire, laying claim to twenty restaurants, nine cookbooks, multiple Food Network programs and highly-revered James Beard awards; but when in Northern Michigan, this larger-than-life celebrity chef revels in the simple joys of life Up North.

-This year, Chef Mario Batali made a stop at Chateau Chantal on Traverse City's Old Mission Peninsula upon his arrival, to give a cooking demonstration presenting two new summer recipes.
-Traverse, Northern Michigan's Magazine l MyNorth.com staffer Lindsey Perry caught up with Chef Batali for an interview to chat about Lake Michigan swimming and Northern Michigan ingredients in summer.
+This year, Chef Mario Batali made a stop at Chateau Chantal on Traverse City’s Old Mission Peninsula upon his arrival, to give a cooking demonstration presenting two new summer recipes.
+Traverse, Northern Michigan’s Magazine and MyNorth staffer Lindsey Perry caught up with Chef Batali to chat about Lake Michigan swimming and Northern Michigan ingredients for summer.

 When you’re back in New York, and images of your Northern Michigan summer are floating through your head, what are the simple memories that stand out?

 The first thing we miss is the fact that we can get up every morning and go down on our lake and jump in the water.
 There’s no fence, there’s no payment, there’s no key, there’s no secret handshake … the lake in Michigan is public and anybody can walk on anybody’s beach all the time.
 That for me is something so remarkable and so evocative of the freedom that Michigan represents.
 So just jumping in the lake is one of the great things.

 There’s also this place called Barb’s Bakery that does these crazy, glazed cake donuts, and although we don’t eat them every day we eat them at least once every couple of weeks; and that always for me captures what Northern Michigan is.